-The Coalition fulfills its goals by organizing ad hoc committees to address opportunities and issues of concern.
-The committees are composed of partner organizations members with particular expertise to address the matters at hand.
-Please use our contact form if you would like assistance with any issue that pertains to these committees’ missions.
+The Coalition fulfills its goals by organizing project work groups to address opportunities and issues of concern.
+The project work groups are composed of partner organizations members with particular expertise to address the matters at hand.
+Please use our contact form if you would like assistance with any issue that pertains to these missions.

 Conservation Easements.
 This group works with Loudoun County staff to institute a stewardship program for county-held conservation easements, to ensure that properties remain in compliance with the terms of the easements.

 Heritage Preservation.
 The Coalition was instrumental in creating the Loudoun County Heritage Plan, the Heritage Commission, and the preservation of numerous assets of value to its citizens, its tourism, and its rural communities.

 Historic Cemeteries.
 Protection of the county’s historic cemeteries has involved identification and surveys of all the county’s historic cemeteries, improving provisions in the county’s Zoning Ordinance that protect them, and promoting stewardship of the properties.

 Development Projects.
 In an effort to track development applications that could impact important natural, cultural and historic resources, as well as the quality of life for Loudoun residents, the project work group monitors development applications and alerts Coalition members to new proposals throughout the county.
 The project group also provides members with project information (such as timelines and ways to participate in the public process).

 Resource Protection and Green Infrastructure.
 This work group monitors environmental issues in Loudoun that underpin healthy ecological systems, such as the Limestone Overlay District, rivers, streams, and wetlands, steep slopes, and pollution sources.
 Its partner members conceived the Emerald Ribbons linear park concept adopted by the Board of Supervisors in 2018.